clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

 \section license License

 The egs_brachy code (all pieces of code associated with the egs_brachy code system) is copyrighted Rowan Thomson, Dave Rogers, Randle Taylor, and Marc Chamberland. egs_brachy is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.  egs_brachy is distributed as free software according to the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option), any later version (https://www.gnu.org/licenses/).
-(See also section 2 of the User Manual for egs_brachy: https://clrp-code.github.io/egs_brachy/docs/egs_brachy_user_manual.pdf)
+(See also section 2 of the User Manual for egs_brachy: https://clrp-code.github.io/egs_brachy/pdf/egs_brachy_user_manual.pdf)

 \section installationinstruct Installation instructions (including EGSnrc installation)

-For a more detailed version of the installation instructions, see section 3 of the User Manual for egs_brachy (https://clrp-code.github.io/egs_brachy/docs/egs_brachy_user_manual.pdf).
-Clone the CLRP fork of the EGSnrc repository:

     git clone git@github.com:clrp-code/EGSnrc_with_egs_brachy.git EGSnrc
     cd EGSnrc